dezaen/dezaen.github.io/_posts/2018-10-21-elucidata.md

             - column      : with-12col
               heading     : Choosing the right color
               description :
-                As the company branding had to be depict simplicity, seriousness, cutting edge technology and had to be unique.
+                As the company's branding had to be depict simplicity, seriousness, cutting edge technology and had to be unique.
 I went through the various Biotech companies logo and tried to get sense of the color pallete they were using.
-I observed that they were very few companies which had used purple color( combination of Red-Warm and Blue-colors).
+I observed that there were very few companies using purple color( combination of Red and Blue).
 Which symbolises energy and creativity.
+                After trying out few shades we settled down with the below color pallete.

         - column          : with-12col
           child           :